mitjafelicijan/mitjafelicijan.com/_posts/2023-11-05-elitist-attitudes-are-sapping-the-fun-from-programming.md

 just do it.
 Don't worry about these elitist pricks.
 They will never be satisfied anyway.
 You will never get their approval.
 So why even bother.
 Just go for it.
 Use C, Rust, OCaml, whatever floats your boat.
 If it tickles you, just do it.
 To hell with everybody else.
-And if somebody says O(n) complexity, dude?
+And if somebody says O(N) complexity, dude?
 You can say, OOOOO, fuck the fuck off.

 If this post triggered you, then you are the asshole.
 Probably.
-Then you probably are that guy preaching about O(n) or this language is soo slow haha.
+Then you probably are that guy preaching about O(N) or this language is soo slow haha.
 Stop it.
 Nobody cares!
 Touch grass.

 Anyway, back to having fun.
 Cheers!